 Commercial Structure Fire

 Olympia Fire Department responded with four engines, one ladder truck, two medic units and a command unit.
-McLane / Black Lake FD responded with one engine.
-Lacey Fire District 3 responded with one ladder truck and one command unit, but was released from the scene shortly after their arrival.
+Mutual aid included one engine from McLane/ Black Lake Fire Department and one ladder truck and command unit from Lacey Fire District 3.
+The Lacey units were cancelled shortly after their arrival.